lorenaacuna/GASTLI/README.md

 pip install .
 ```

-If installed correctly, this should work:
+If installed correctly, this should work in python:
 ```
 import gastli.dimensions as dim print(dim.dimensions.n_lay)